 Display scanner progress on the taskbar - Check this box if you want TamoGraph to animate the Windows taskbar button while you perform a survey.
+Not available in macOS.

 Use AP names from Cisco Aironet extensions - Check this box if you want TamoGraph to use Cisco CCX to assign names to Cisco APs.
 This box also enables similar functionality when displaying Aruba APs.